 To the overview

-Do you know that aching, dull feeling in your teeth when you have a cold?
-There is actually a reason for this - and it has to do with how our body fights off infections.
-Here's why your teeth can hurt when you're sick and why you don't necessarily need to go to the dentist.
+Are you familiar with the aching, dull feeling in your teeth when you have a cold?
+There's actually a reason for that - and it has to do with how our body fights infections.
+It doesn't necessarily mean you have a cavity – often toothache is just a result of the cold and the associated inflammations in the body.
+Here you'll find out why your teeth can hurt when you're ill, and why you don't necessarily need to visit a dental practice because of it.

 Andrea Seraina Author